Benyaak/Web-Technologies-2021/README.md

 Since you're here, make sure you have an active https://github.com/ account.

-Make sure you have an active account on: https://codesandbox.io/
+Make sure you have an active account on: https://codesandbox.io/ also.